alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 ### Context

-A well-intended approach by platform teams is to create a single platform that covers **every aspect** of the software development lifecycle—with no escape hatches, only an opinionated and heavily guarded path.
+A well-intended approach by platform teams is to create a single platform that covers every aspect of the software development lifecycle, with no escape hatches, only an opinionated and heavily guarded path.
 This platform attempts to unify development, deployment, observability, security, optimization, and governance.
 This antipattern is common during transformation times.

 ### Symptoms

 - Platform teams introduce rigid prioritization techniques to manage the flux of demand.
 - A lack of cohesion between platform components leads to excessive documentation, approvals, and meetings to maintain harmony.
 - Platform teams continuously try to introduce a common denominator even when it is not needed.
-- New tools and capabilities are frequently added with low adoption rates (feature creep).
+- New tools and capabilities are frequently added with low adoption rates and (feature creep).

 ### Results

 **Innovation Slows Down:**

-Innovation is inherently unstructured and often lacks clear requirements.
-Innovating teams need speed and sometimes access to less mature or niche technologies.
-If your platform covers a huge surface area, teams will tend to apply strict prioritization and standardization to maintain order and stability—clashing with the need for rapid, exploratory innovation.
+Innovation is inherently unstructured, often lacking clear requirements.
+Innovating teams need speed and potentially also access to less mature and commonly adopted technologies.
+If your platform is covering a huge surface your teams will tend to apply prioritization and standardization techniques to maintain order and stability of the platform and manage their workloads.
+Left unchecked, this approach clashes with innovation that typically needs access to less mature or niche technologies that have not yet been widely adopted across the organization.

 **Increased Platform Complexity:**

-Platform teams, driven by a broad mission, often fall into the **Build Trap** by rapidly adding features in response to innovation team demands.
+Platform teams, incentivized by a general platform strategy and broad mission, often fall into the Build Trap by rapidly adding features in response to innovation team demands.
 This reactive approach prioritizes output over long-term platform stability, leading to increased complexity and unchecked technical debt.
-Instead of focusing on measurable outcomes and sustainable improvements, teams can become trapped in an endless cycle of feature delivery, which diminishes the platform’s effectiveness.
+Instead of focusing on measurable outcomes and sustainable improvements, teams become trapped in an endless cycle of feature delivery, which diminishes the platform’s effectiveness.

-*Be cautious with this antipattern, especially if innovation is a priority.
-Your platform may end up serving only the biggest stakeholders, leaving innovators in the cold—or over time, it may serve every purpose, exponentially increasing your maintenance demands.
-And, are you really saving costs?*
+Your platform will either only serve the biggest stakeholders leaving innovators in the cold, or, over time it will be serving every purpose, and your maintenance demands will exponentially increase.
+And if your answer is: Ah!
+But it's cheap!
+And my cloud bill says so.
+Then I wonder what other bills you have and how their cost spend look like.

-### Analogy

-**Slowing Innovation:**

-Imagine that every time you want to go skiing, you have only one safe, governed path to follow.
-Without the option to safely explore new routes, you might either search for a new resort that offers adventure or venture out on your own without safety nets—an outcome that could be either exciting or disastrous.

-**Increased Complexity:**

-Think of it as constantly battling against a cloud service provider.
-Is that really the challenge you want to face?
+Keep in mind that if innovation is a priority then you need to ask yourself if your platform really delivering on it's promises, or if you are chasing a theoritical dragon that will grant you all your wishes once you find it.

 ---